Teams & Organizations

 Internal Sharing:

-- Create shared folders for team projects
+- Use shared folders for team collaboration

 - Use comments for internal feedback